 Extra virgin olive oil adds a slightly fruity, peppery flavor which complements the flavor of the dried lavender flowers and dark chocolate in these truffles.
 It also gives the filling of these truffles a rich, luscious texture that contrasts nicely with the crunchy chocolate outer shell.

-I like using dark chocolate when making these lavender truffles.
+I like using dark chocolate when making these treats.
 You can substitute any type of chocolate you prefer.

 Start by adding 1 cup of the chopped chocolate to a pot on the stove set to low heat (reserve the remaining 3/4 cup chocolate for later).
 Cook, stirring often, until the chocolate has melted and no solid lumps remain, then remove the pot from the heat.